 Grey attempted negotiation with a group of moderate Tory peers, known as "the waverers", but failed to win them over.
 On 7th May a wrecking amendment was carried by thirty-five votes, and on the following day the cabinet resolved to resign unless the king would agree to the creation of peers.
-On 7th May 1832, Grey and Henry Brougham met the king and asked him to create a large number of Wigg peers in order to get the Reform Bill passed in the House of Lords.
+On 7th May 1832, Grey and Henry Brougham met the king and asked him to create a large number of Whig peers in order to get the Reform Bill passed in the House of Lords.
 William was now having doubts about the wisdom of parliamentary reform and refused.
+(10)

 A. L. Morton, the author of A People's History of England (1938) has argued that the most import change was that it placed "political power in the hands of the industrial capitalists and their middle class followers."
-(14) Most people were disappointed with the 1832 Reform Bill.
+(14) Most people were disappointed with the 1832 Reform Act.
 Voting in the boroughs was restricted to men who occupied homes with an annual value of £10.
 There were also property qualifications for people living in rural areas.
 As a result, only one in seven adult males had the vote.
 Nor were the constituencies of equal size.
 Whereas 35 constituencies had less than 300 electors, Liverpool had a constituency of over 11,000.
 "The overall effect of the Reform Act was to increase the number of voters by about 50 per cent as it added some 217,000 to an electorate of 435,000 in England and Wales.
 But 650,000 electors in a population of 14 million were a small minority."
 (15)

 I was absolutely stupefied when I learnt the extent of the Reform Bill.
 The most absolutely secrecy has been maintained on the subject until the last moment.
 It is said that the House of Commons was quite taken by surprise; the Whigs are astonished, the Radicals delighted, the Tories indignant.
 This was the first impression of Lord John Russell's speech, who was entrusted with explaining the Government Bill.